StackVista/stackstate-docs/configure/topology/propagation.md

 ### Logging

-You can add user logging from the script for debug purposes, for example, with `log.info("message")`.
+You can add logging statements to a propagation function for debug purposes, for example, with `log.info("message")`.
 Logs will appear in `stackstate.log`.
 Read how to [enable logging for functions](/configure/logging/).

 ## See also